mees-van-wel/hexa-center-website/src/routes/guide/healthcare/dossiers/index.md

 ## 7. Editing programs which have already been added to dossiers

-Changes made to programs are not carried over to the programs in the dossier timeline, for example, changing the title of a program will not also change the title of a program which has already been added to a client's dossier.
+Changes made to programs are not carried over to programs already added to the dossier timeline.
+For example, changes made to the title of a program will not carry over to the version of the program already added to the dossier.

 Adding a program to a dossier is more akin to **copying** over that program,rather than linking it to the already existing dossier.
 Keep this in mind when adding a program to a dossier, its best to **finish editing a program before adding it to dossiers**.

 ## 8. Filling out questionnaires

 There are two ways a questionnaire can be filled in.
 By sending it out to clients via email, or by a user manually inputting the answers of the clients via the Dossier page.
-Both ways of filling in a questionnaire are explained below.
+Both ways of filling out questionnaires are explained below.

 ## 8.1.
 Via the client portal

 Sending out questionnaires to clients was designed to be as simple and easy to understand as possible, however there are some guidelines worth studying before sending out questionnaires.

-Pay close attention to the `Responder mode`, `Addition Mode` and `Answer Mode` options when creating your program steps, as these options determine whether your step is available to be send out to clients, what steps are added by default, and whether answers are shared among clients.
+Pay close attention to the `Responder mode`, `Addition Mode` and `Answer Mode` options when creating your program steps, as these options determine whether your step is available to be send out to clients, what steps are added by default when creating a dossier, and whether answers are shared among clients.
 Read more about these options on the [Programs](../programs/index.md "Programs") page.

 ### 8.1.1.
 Sending out questionnares to clients

 Use the `Mail to clients` button to send out questionnaire(s) to clients.
 Make sure you have added a step first, otherwise this button will not be visible.
 Please review your step before sending it out as a questionnaire, as the email sending proces can **not** be undone.

-The the `Mail to clients` button is only visible when that step's `Responder mode` is set to `External`.
+The `Mail to clients` button is only visible when that step's `Responder mode` is set to `External`.
 Read more about the different step options on the [Programs](../programs/index.md "Programs") page.

 After sending out the email, the `Mailed on` field will update to show the last date an email has been send out, which should be the date you pressed the `Mail to clients` button.